wiktorwojcik112/hier/README.md

 ```

 # Design
 Hier has a syntax similar to Lisp.
-At the core of Hier, there are 6 constructs: lists (using ( and ) ), blocks (using { and }), numbers (number with optional ., for example: 1.0, 2.5, -1.5, 5, -3), strings (using " and ", they can contain all characters and have interpolation) and they can be multiline (new lines are included in string)), identifiers (any characters, except it can't begin with " and must not contain spaces, :, (, ), ., new lines, [ and ]) and directives (which begin with #).
+At the core of Hier, there are 6 constructs: lists (using ( and ) ), blocks (using { and }), numbers (number with optional ., for example: 1.0, 2.5, -1.5, 5, -3), strings (using " and ", they can contain all characters and have interpolation<sup>1</sup>) and they can be multiline (new lines are included in string)), identifiers (any characters, except it can't begin with " and must not contain spaces, :, (, ), ., new lines, [ and ]) and directives (which begin with #).

 Everything else builds off of these blocks and converts into a core construct..
 - properties ```(a.func 1)``` -> ```(func a 1)```,